The Deputy (TV series): Season 1

-Season 2
+Season 2 (1960–61)

 Production notes

 The series was created by Roland Kibbee and Norman Lear, produced by Revue Studios, and featured a jazz guitar score by Jack Marshall.
 It was the first television series that involved Lear as a creator or executive producer.
+William Frye was the executive producer, and Michel Kraike was the producer.
+Kibbee and Lear were the head writers.
+Kellogg's sponsored alternate weeks.
 The Deputy aired at 9 pm Eastern on Saturdays.

 Original tie-in novel

 An original, licensed novel, based on the TV series concept and characters, was issued in paperback by Dell Publishing.
 The book was titled simply The Deputy, after the series; the author was veteran Western novelist Roe Richmond; the publication date was September, 1960; and the cover illustration, featuring Henry Fonda and Allan Case, was a painting by John Leone.
 The cover price was 35¢.

 Bantam Books reissued the novel in 1986, as a non-tie-in, paperback edition, displaying no stated connection to the TV series whatsoever, under the title The Saga of Simon Fry.
 The cover price was $2.75.
 The circumstances behind the reprint are unknown.